PioniaPHP-project/pionia-docs/content/docs/documentation/1_introduction.md

 {{<picture src="pionia.png" alt="Pionia Logo">}}

+## About
 Welcome to the official documentation of pionia - `/ˌpʌɪəˈnɪə/` framework.
 Pionia is a PHP Rest Framework that is truly RESTful.
 It is designed to be simple, lightweight, and easy to use.
 Pionia is built on top of the Moonlight architecture, which is a powerful architecture for powering highly scaling REST projects.
 Pionia provides a set of tools and conventions that make it easy to build RESTful APIs in PHP.

+This framework was born at Service Cops - East Africa by [JET](https://www.linkedin.com/in/jetezra/) and is maintained by the same team.
+The framework is open-source and is released under the MIT license.

 Documentation organisation.